music-bg/music_bg/README.md

 ```

 That's it.
 Now you can read our [wiki](https://github.com/music-bg/music_bg/wiki)
-to set up your music background.
+to set up your own music background.